Operation Aphrodite: Project history

+A whip aerial on the nose received control signals, and an antenna on the tail gun position transmitted the camera signal.
+To improve reception, the mother ship had a directional receiving aerial.
+A smoke canister under the aircraft could be used to leave a trail to improve observation by the mother ship.
 The drone was loaded with explosives weighing more than twice that of a B-17's normal bomb payload.
-The British Torpex (from "Torpedo Explosive") used for the purpose was itself 50% more powerful than TNT alone.
+The British Torpex ("Torpedo Explosive") used for the purpose was 50% more powerful than TNT alone.
+The control equipment was wrapped with primer cord to ensure its destruction.